-Since 2010 a 3.4 kilometers long research facility is being built between the DESY site in Hamburg Bahrenfeld and the town of Schenefeld.
-From 2017 on, the European XFEL will generate extremely intense X-ray flashes—27 000 times per second and with a brilliance that is a billion times higher than that of the best conventional X-ray radiation sources.
+Since 2010 a 3.4 kilometers long research facility has been built between the DESY site in Hamburg Bahrenfeld and the town of Schenefeld.
+Starting in 2017, the European XFEL will generate extremely intense X-ray flashes—27 000 times per second and with a brilliance that is a billion times higher than that of the best conventional X-ray radiation sources.
 Scientists will be able to map the atomic details of viruses and cells, take three-dimensional images of the nanoworld, film chemical reactions, and study the processes in the interior of planets.
 In order to construct and operate the facility, the European XFEL GmbH was founded in 2009, a non-profit research company with international shareholders.

 European Molecular Biology Laboratory (EMBL)